Have your

 - 10% fully accessible accommodation

-- 20% designed as move on accommodation
+- 15% designed as Move On accommodation

 - Residents lounge